 πt,1*=pQt*- cQt*Bt2- Lt - vtQt* (6)

 Where, p is the price paid per unit weight of total legal lobster catch (TAC) (USD/kg), c represents the cost of lobster fishing (USD/kg), L is the cost of fishing licenses for the entire lobster fishing fleet (USD), and v is the tax paid per unit weight of catch of lobster (USD/kg).
-The values of the p, c, L, and v parameters are assumed, reasonable estimates based on the price of lobster, estimated cost of fishing, and cost of licenses in the Barbuda spiny lobster fishery (personal communication).
+The values of the p, c, L, and v parameters are estimates based on the price of lobster, estimated cost of fishing, and cost of licenses in the Barbuda spiny lobster fishery (personal communication).

 The private combined lobster fishing and dive tourism benefit function under archetype 3 (πt,3*) is defined as: